International trademarks: Is the Madrid System right for you?

 - The time taken to process applications can also vary wildly.
 In some jurisdictions, registration takes around one-two years and is often quicker than a national application.
 However, for designations such as the US and EU, the timescale is greatly increased.

-- There are some major jurisdictions not covered by the System.
-These include Brazil, Canada, Thailand and much of the Middle East.
-(A list of the member countries of both the Agreement and Protocol can be found on WIPO’s website.)
+- There are some jurisdictions not covered by the System.
+A list of the member countries of both the Agreement and Protocol can be found on WIPO’s website.

 - In some countries, notably on the African continent, national laws have not been updated to recognise the international registration system which can lead to enforcement issues.